gioppoluca/foundry-beams/README.md

 - 🔁 Reflect off flagged mirror walls and pass through windows or open doors; wall/mirror can move and beam react accordingly
 - 📐 Generates Foundry v12 Region polygons matching the beam's path
 - 🔌 Provides API methods for other modules to control beam behavior
-- Integrated with Monk's Active Tiles
+- Integrated with Monk's Active Tiles with both actions dedicated and the capability to trigger tiles

 ## 📦 Installation